Yaroslav0102030405/Banderogus/README.md

 12 commit - add modal<br>
 13 commit - add mobile tablet and desctop version
 14 commit - add scrollbar and cursor
+15 commit - sending the form to telegram and adding animation